-Certainly one of Switzerland's most unique festivals, Chienbäse is a joyous celebration of fire and warmth that takes place annually in Liestal, the capital of Basel-Landschaft.
+One of Switzerland's most unique festivals, Chienbäse is a joyous celebration of fire and warmth.
+It takes place annually in Liestal, the capital of Basel-Landschaft.

 Coinciding with Fasnacht, the traditional northern Swiss Carnival, the Chienbäse Festival takes place on one evening between the end of February and the beginning of March.
 The fire parade between 7:15 and 10 PM is also a great way for festival-goers to warm up for Basel-Stadt's Morgestraich.